Influencer Program: How to Harness the Power of Influencer Marketing for Your Brand

 Going forward we’ll focus on influencers who fall under these three generally accepted categories:

 What’s the difference between a content creator and an influencer?

 CMO of Hootsuite, Maggie Lower says that influencers are the content.
 They build a community around themselves.
 Whereas content creators produce content for a community that already exists.
 The focus is on the art, not the person.

-One example of a content creator on Instagram would be David Suh, a photographer who creates reels to teach teach models how to pose more dynamically and photographers how to make their models feel more comfortable.
-David now has over 750,000 followers and produces content for a community of amateur and professional photographers—and anyone else that likes his sense of humor.
+One example of a content creator on Instagram would be David Suh, a photographer who creates reels to teach models how to pose more dynamically and photographers how to make their models feel more comfortable.
+David now has over 1 million followers and produces content for a community of amateur and professional photographers—and anyone else that likes his sense of humor.